EV 101

 Is it safe to charge in the rain?

-If you’re new to EV, you may be wondering how water and electricity can possibly be a safe combination.
+If you’re new to EVs, you may be wondering how water and electricity can possibly be a safe combination.
 EV charging equipment has been engineered with weather conditions in mind, meaning the hardware and charging cables are built to withstand wet weather.

 Top tips for driving in the rain